goblimey/go-ntrip/README.md

 s is the total number of signals satellite by satellite.
-For example, if signal 1 was observed from satellite 1, signals 1 and 3 from satellite 3 and signal 3 from satellite 5, that's four signals altogether.
-There will be four signal cells.
+For example, if signal 1 was observed from satellite 1, signals 1 and 3 from satellite 3 and signal 3 from satellite 5, that's four signals altogether so there will be four signal cells.

-To make sense of these two lists, the software needs to look at the masks while it's reading them.
+To make sense of the satellite cell list and signal cell list, the software needs to look at the masks while it's reading them.

 The signal list is followed by any padding necessary to fill the last byte.